 - Contact the supplement manufacturer.
 When in doubt, contact the manufacturer or your integrative healthcare practitioner, as they may be able to provide additional instructions

 Did you know?
 In 2017, 26.8 million tons of plastic ended up in U.S. landfills.
 Help reduce the amount of plastic that ends up in landfills by recycling your empty supplement bottles.
 (10)

-Can I flush expired supplements down the toilet?
+Can I flush expired vitamins and supplements down the toilet?

 Both the United States Environmental Protection Agency (EPA) and the FDA advise not to flush expired or unused supplements down the toilet.
 Doing so can contaminate sewage systems, which then passes through waste-water plants, where it later may end up in rivers, lakes, and other parts of the water supply.
 (8)(12)